jako4295/BeamGasAnalysis/README.md

 To compare this best and worst case lifetime estimate to the cross section estimates we plot the cross section estimates with the best and worst case lifetime estimates, together with semi-emperical formula for cross section that is descibed in [^1][^2][^3].
 This is shown below (for PS).

 ![Cross section estimates with best and worst case lifetime estimates for PS](Plots/sigma_from_tau.png)

-## Data
-The data used for processing is found in the `DataHandler`, and the data is stored in the `DataObject` class.
-This class contains the following:
-- `gas_fractions`, which is percentage of the different gases in the beam pipe (also referred to as residual gasses).
-- `pressure_data`, which is the pressure in the beam pipe.
-It is assumed that the pressure is constant in the beam pipe.
-- `projectile_data`, which constists of the atomic number $Z$, the charge $q$, the kinetic energy $E_{kin}$, the first ionization potential of the projectile $I_p$, the principle quantum number of the outermost projectile electron $n_0$, and the relativistic beta $\beta$.
-The projectile is the term used for the ion beam.
-  - $I_p$ is found using the [NIST database](https://physics.nist.gov/PhysRefData/ASD/ionEnergy.html) and converting the value for ionization energy to keV.
-  - $n_0$ is found by sorting the electron configuration in ascending order according to the energy level of the atom in question.
-The energy level order can be found [here](https://chem.libretexts.org/Bookshelves/General_Chemistry/Map%3A_A_Molecular_Approach_(Tro)/08%3A_Periodic_Properties_of_the_Elements/8.03%3A_Electron_Configurations-_How_Electrons_Occupy_Orbitals) in Figure 8.3.1.
-Starting from the highest energies then we remove from the superscript.
-For instance the electron configuration for oxygen is $1s^2 2s^2 2p^4 \ \Rightarrow \ 1s^2 2s^2$, which gives $n_0=2$ (because this is the energy level $2s$).
-- `elements`, which is the beam data and is used to find the lifetime of an ion through fitting of the exponential function given above.

 [^1]: [DuBois et al. Electron capture cross section](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.84.022702)
 [^2]: [Shevelko et al. Electron loss cross section](https://www.sciencedirect.com/science/article/pii/S0168583X11003272)